provider image

 Xanthelasma are yellow bumps that can develop on the eyelids.
 They’re made up of fat particles that collect under the skin.
 They are not harmful, but they can be a sign of high cholesterol.
 If you have these bumps, it’s a good idea to get your cholesterol checked.
 Xanthelasmas can be removed using laser surgery.

 Rashes around your eye can be a sign of a serious infection or illness.
-It’s always a good idea to see a healthcare provider if you have a rash under or around your eye.
-If you have any other eye symptoms — like pain or vision changes — see an eye doctor right away.
+It’s always a good idea to see an optometrist or ophthalmologist as soon as possible if you have a rash under or around your eye.
+If you don’t have an eye doctor, you can see your primary care provider, too.
+But it’s best to see an eye doctor if you have any other eye symptoms — like pain or vision changes.

 There are many things you can do prevent eyelid rashes like: